 MSP TLS information relates to the nodes inside the network — the peers and the orderers, in other words, rather than the applications and administrations that consume the network.

-There must be at least one TLS Root CA X.509 certificate in this folder.
+There must be at least one TLS Root CA certificate in this folder.
 For more information about TLS, see Securing Communication with Transport Layer Security (TLS).

 tlsintermediatecacerts: This folder contains a list intermediate CA certificates CAs trusted by the organization represented by this MSP for secure communications between nodes using TLS.
 This folder is specifically useful when commercial CAs are used for TLS certificates of an organization.
 Similar to membership intermediate CAs, specifying intermediate TLS CAs is optional.

 operationscerts: This folder contains the certificates required to communicate with the Fabric Operations Service API.